Chapter 8 : Love rule #8

 “You had a go at me!
+You just threw sodding sand at me!
 Grow up, Rose.
-You’ve been babied your whole life, but it’s time to face the real world.
-Your decisions are hurting people.
+Your actions are hurting people who happen to be my friends.
+Our friends.
 Just grow up,” he hissed, and I couldn’t breathe.

 He opened his mouth to talk, but I interrupted before he could start.

 “No, Malfoy.
 I don’t want to hear it,” I whispered, not bothering to wipe my tears away.